"On This Date in History" Calendar

 1962: Marine cryptologists in Vietnam.

 3 January 1962: Marine cryptologists began their service in South Vietnam with the arrival of Detachment A, First Radio Company Fleet Marine Force, which established itself at Pleiku.
-Click HERE or visit the link at the end of this page to learn more about the acquisition item pictured here.
+Visit the link included below to learn more about the pictured artifact.

 The third detachment of the Marines sent to Pleiku saw a few members assigned directly to the 3rd RRU, Saigon to perform vital airborne tactical support in locating enemy units in the immediate area.
 Together, the combined work of this 3rd detachment’s deployment to Vietnam not only lifted the threat of terminating continued deployments in support of the 3rd RRU, it raised production to a level of production that warranted the Secretary of the Army, on May 14, 1963, to award those Marines in support of the 3rd RRU between January and December 1962, the U.S. Army Meritorious Unit Citation.
 This outstanding support remained vital to U.S. forces efforts through the evacuation of Saigon in 1967.